-We have two video cameras, a PTZOptics PT20X-NDI and a HuddleCamHD Pro IP.
-Both cameras deliver their video (NDI/HX) over ethernet and both cameras are powered over ethernet (PoE).
-They have both been set up to deliver 720x1280x30Hz video and can be controlled remotely.
+We have three video cameras, a PTZOptics PT20X-NDI and two HuddleCamHD Pro IP.
+These cameras deliver their video (NDI/HX) over Ethernet and are Powered over Ethernet (PoE).
+They have been set up to deliver 720x1280x30Hz video and can be controlled remotely.

 After you have used it and if you aren’t going to use it again for a few days please turn it off and cover the lens.

 This camera is at the front of the church on a tripod and is used primarily to record the musicians.
 It has a large 4K sensor and you can pan/tilt/zoom electronically across this sensor (nothing physically moves) as long as you output at a lower resolution.
 Because it has been set up to output 720×1280 you effectively have 3x zoom capability.
 Unfortunately it doesn’t have a power switch so you can just unplug the ethernet cable to turn it off.

 Second HuddleCamHD Pro IP